My-CMDhub/Django-Task-Manager/chatbot_integration/INTEGRATION_GUIDE.md

-# Task Manager Chatbot Integration Guide
+# Nexus Chatbot Integration Guide

-This guide provides step-by-step instructions to integrate the AI-powered Task Assistant chatbot into your Django Task Manager application.
+This guide provides step-by-step instructions to integrate the AI-powered Task Assistant chatbot into your Django Nexus application.

 ## Overview